 Lincoln Heritage Funeral Advantage Customer Reviews & Complaints

-Lincoln Heritage has its fair share of complaints but, overall, the company is well rated.
+Lincoln Heritage has decent financial ratings, however, overall, the company is not one of the best life insurance companies.
 Their A.M.
 Best Rating is A-, or Excellent, and the company’s NAIC Complaint Ratio is the same as the national median for life insurers (meaning the number of complaints they receive is exactly what would be expected for an insurer of their size).

 While Lincoln Heritage’s in-house customer service team receives glowing reviews, particularly when it comes to claims, the company’s captive agents are equally criticized for being too aggressive with potential clients.
 We recommend that, if you’re considering Lincoln Heritage, to have a friend or relative with you during any in-person consultations with an agent.
 Not only do you get a second perspective, but the other person can jump in if the agent seems to be pushing too hard.